shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 {% endblock %}
 ```
 {% endcode %}

 ### Demo

-Now you can view the demo for this custom Flow builder triger and action as below.
+Now you can view the demo for this custom Flow builder trigger and action as below.

 ![Flow Builder demo](../../../../../.gitbook/assets/flow-builder-demo.gif)

 The source code for this demo you could find it at [Flow Builder ExamplePlugin](https://github.com/huytdq94/sw-example-plugin-flow-builder).